TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Data/description_corpus.md

 1. **Training Set**:
 The training data is provided in a tabular format with three columns:
+    - *family_id*: The ISCO family id representing the group to which the job identifier belongs.
     - *id*: An ESCO identifier indicating the origin of the pair's job titles.
     - *jobtitle_1*: The first job title in the pair.
     - *jobtitle_2*: A second job title related to *jobtitle_1*.